 In the late 1800s, the sweeping effects of the French Revolution meant breeches and elaborate trimmings in clothing were linked to the “ancien régime”.
 Subsequently, male dress became far more practical, less embellished and with an emphasis on quality and fit – the latter achieved mainly via the skill of London’s tailors and their finely honed expertise.

-It was at this time that the modern practice of dandyism first appeared in both London and Paris.
+It was at this time that the modern practice of dandyism first appeared in both London and Paris, changing the history of braces for good.
 Snug fitting clothes became the hallmark of the dandy, none more famous than George “Beau” Brummell.

 From 1900 to the 1930s, the fit of men’s trousers became far looser as bought trousers were only roughly sized to fit.
 Wearing second–hand trousers was also common at this time and since men’s trousers had no fitted waists or belt loops, braces were the universal method used to ensure a satisfactory fit.